jwin4740/groupprojectone/README.md

 Project Description :- Aptly named The Road Trip App, this web application provides the user, valuable information required to embark on a road-trip, namely Maps, Directions, Weather at the destination and some Music for the road.

 Extensively used APIs :-

-1. Google Maps API services:
+1. Google Maps API services
 - a.
 Geocode API
 - b.
 Directions API
 - c.
 Distance Matrix API

 2. Spotify API

 3. Open Weather Map API

 Tech Used :-